djphamill/worksheets/README.md

 # Worksheets

-A Flask web-app that builds worksheets for secondary-school Mathematics using LaTex typesetting.
+(Eventually) A Flask web-app that builds worksheets for secondary-school Mathematics using LaTex typesetting.